Obinutuzumab is also known as Gazyvaro®. It is used to treat chronic lymphocytic leukaemia (CLL) and non-Hodgkin lymphoma (NHL).

 If you have constipation, contact the hospital for advice.
 Your doctor can give you drugs called laxatives to help.

-Obinutuzumab may affect your skin.
-Your doctor or nurse can tell you what to expect.
-If your skin feels dry, try using an unperfumed moisturising cream every day.
+Obinutuzumab may affect your skin and cause itching and eczema.
+Tell your doctor or nurse about any skin changes.
+They can give you advice and prescribe creams if needed.
 Any changes to your skin are usually temporary and improve when treatment finishes.

 Muscle, joint or back pain